 Once posterior tibial dysfunction is diagnosed, Dr. Auger will work with you to identify the treatment that is best suited to your condition and overall health.
 You may need to ice the area, take anti-inflammatory medication, and rest.
 Immobilization of the foot in a leg cast or walking boot may be recommended.
 Orthotics, braces, cortisone injections, and physical therapy are also treatment options.
 If these more conservative solutions do not work, surgical treatment may be advised.

 Patients suffering from posterior tibial dysfunction need to work with an experienced foot doctor who can provide treatment solutions.
-Dr. Auger has treated many patients in Salt Lake City, West Jordan, and Sandy, Utah who are suffering from problems with the posterior tibial tendon.
+Dr. Auger has treated many patients in Salt Lake City with 3 locations in West Jordan, Millcreek, and Sandy who are suffering from problems with the posterior tibial tendon.
 Contact Dr. Auger today to find out what treatment is available to you.
 Call (801) 619-2170 for a same-day appointment.